 Depending on the size and speed of the SD card, it may take Disk Drill a while to scan it.
 Fortunately, you can analyze the scan results in real-time and pause the scan as soon as you find the deleted MP3 files.
 When you do, select them by clicking the checkboxes next to them.
 Finally, click the Recover button and specify a suitable recovery directory.

-Windows File Recovery
+Option B: Windows File Recovery

 Knowing that Windows users often deal with data loss, Microsoft released its own data recovery software utility, called Windows File Recovery, in 2020.
 Unlike Disk Drill, Windows File Recovery runs from the command-line, so using it to restore deleted music from SD cards is a bit more complicated.
 On the other hand, the utility is completely free and unlimited.